gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 ## What is the aim of this document?

-If you would like to dive into our issues and help, here’s how the Gatsby core team does it.
+As a Gatsby core team, we've found patterns that help us effectively triage incoming Github issues, providing answers to the community's questions, identify bugs as well as opportunities to contribute to Gatsby core.
+Triaging issues is a great way to contribute to the Gatsby community and share your knowledge, without necessarily requiring a lot of deep context about the way the Gatsby codebase works.

+We want to share these patterns with the broader community, so that if you're interesting in helping us triage, you're able to do so more effectively!

 This document should answer any questions you might have along the way.
-We’ll answer common questions, list guidelines and illustrate a decision tree to help you do first touch maintenance effectively.
+We’ll answer common questions, list guidelines and illustrate a decision tree.

 ## What is first touch maintenance?

 For Gatsby the first line of communication between a user and the team is the issue tracker on GitHub.
-Typically, several issues are opened in a day.
+Typically, every day 20-30 issues are opened -- that's one every hour!

 These issues could be: